ronangrant/mcp-svelte-docs/README.md

 ## Available Tools

-The MCP server provides the following tools to AI assistants:
+The MCP server provides the following tool to AI assistants:

 1. `search_svelte_docs`
    - Search through Svelte 5 documentation
    - Parameters:
      - `query`: Search query
      - `limit` (optional): Maximum number of results to return (default: 5)

-2. `list_docs_sources`
-   - List all Svelte 5 documentation sources

 ## How It Works